maverick-zhn/vnc-configuration/readme.md

 * If VNC Server application ports are open, then try from VNC client.

 # Troubleshouting
-I have found the some problems.
+I have found some problems while configuring the VNC-Server on Oracle Linux.
 In addition, I have included all the fixes for those.

 ## Disabled Ethernet Device
  Manually enable Ethernet Device [3]